 My advisor in college signed me up for an entry level pottery course in 1985 during my 2nd year of college.
 On my first day of pottery class at North Central College, I made what was comfortable.
 I made a life-sized sculpture of one of my gym shoes that I was wearing that day, while other classmates made pinch pots.
 I have always enjoyed a challenge and do not want to make the ordinary or simple.

 One of the challenges every artist makes every day is to choose their canvas, color scheme and surface texture.
-My clay color, color scheme and designs have been purposefully chosen because of my drawing, painting and sculpture background.
+My canvas is my clay clay color.
+My color scheme and designs have been purposefully chosen because of my drawing, painting and sculpture background.
+I believe that clay surface should be a complimentary surface to the glaze decoration instead of being completely covered by glaze.
+There is a visual texture on the pottery surface that not only can be seen in drawings, paintings, and sculptures, but can be touched when unglazed.
+My forms are strong, meaningful, and purposeful forms and is a great surface to stamp or sculpt a design.
 I believe that clay surface should be a complimentary surface to the glaze decoration and not hidden with glaze.
-There is a visual texture on the pottery surface that not only can be seen in drawings, paintings, and sculptures, but can only be touched without a glaze on the surface.
+Many potters spend 90% their time making the form then give only 10% effort toward surface treatment.
 My forms are strong, meaningful, and purposeful forms.

 Pinder Pottery Gallery also features the work of fellow Jo Daviess county potters- Paul Eshelman, Carol Mantey, and the pottery of Christina Lemon.
 We also have artwork from Galena Artists Carl Johnson.
 Click the Gallery link for more information about each artist.

 "Thank you for the quick delivery of the beautiful pottery.
 They will be delighting friends and family from coast to coast!" -- Geoffrey, Chicago